NyawiraMuturi/Ello/README.md

 I implemented several performance optimizations in the application to improve speed and efficiency, including:

 1. **Lazy Loading**: Deferring the loading of non-essential resources until they are needed.
 This reduced initial page load times and improved the overall responsiveness of the application.
-2. **Caching**: As an added benefit of React Query (and by design), all the API endpoints fetching data are efficiently cached reducing need for repeated fetches and improving data retrieval speed.
+2. **Caching**: For better user experience, all session data is cached using local storage.
 3. **Code Splitting**: Leveraged code splitting techniques to split the application into smaller, more manageable chunks.
 Resulting in faster load times and better resource utilization.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>